roadrunner-server/docs/http/resp-streaming.md

 `$status` and `$headers` are the same as in the `respond()` method of the `Spiral\RoadRunner\Http\HttpWorker` class.
 The `$endOfStream` parameter indicates whether the response is finished.
 If set to false, the worker will wait for the next chunk.

-Here is the example of the streaming response:
+Here is an example of a streaming response:

 {% code title="worker.php" %}